lairtech/lair.lang/README.md

 If you just use the step descriptions to build up your own implementation it's properly wise to follow the rought order but feel free to skip around as you please.

 ## 01 - Skeleton Interpreter
+To get something simple up and running as fast as possible we will start with a interactive skeleton echo interpreter that just read a line from the input and just echo it back to the user.

 ### Step 01: The REPL
-To get something simple up and running as fast as possible we will start with a interactive skeleton echo interpreter that just read a line from the input just echo it back to the user.

 Really nothing fancy but it already consists of the 3 dummy functions that will later be modified/extended:
 * parseExp: Parses the given input string
 * evalExp: Evaluates the the parsed expression